 The Company adopted an employee share purchase plan in which employees can contribute up to 5% of their salary to a maximum of 3,000 dollars per year.
 The Company matches 50% of the employee's contribution amount up to a maximum of 1,000 dollars per year.
 The share purchase plan for employees does not involve the issuance of new shares.
 The shares purchased by employees are already outstanding common shares of the Company and they are purchased on the market.
-The shares purchased by the employees under the share purchase plan must be kept by the employees for a minimum period of two years.
-During the year, the remuneration expense for this plan was \$3 (\$3 in 2020).
+The shares purchased by the employees under the share purchase plan must be kept by the employees for a minimum period of 2 years.
+The compensation expense recognized in respect of this plan is \$3 (\$3 in 2021).